Scaarus/nativedb/network/NetworkLeavePedBehindBeforeCutscene.md

 ## Parameters
 * **player**:
-* **keepPickups**: if true then any portable pickups attached to the player are kept attached to him, otherwise they are detached
+* **keepPickups**: if true then any portable pickups attached to the player are kept attached to him, otherwise they are detached (Default value: `False`)